An excess applies to each and every claim, however we do try to recover costs from the responsible party if their details are known to us.

 Many Vero-approved repairers provide a courtesy or loan vehicle.
 If you require one, please check availability with your repairer and whether they charge for loan vehicle use.
 Always remember to bring your driver licence with you when collecting a courtesy or loan vehicle.

-Our Home, Contents and Motor policies provide a personal liability benefit, which can cover you if you are legally liable for causing personal injury to others or damage to their property.
+Our Home, Contents and Motor policies provide a personal liability benefit, which can cover you if you are legally liable for causing bodily injury to others or damage to their property.

 If you are involved in an accident, it is important that you do not admit fault, but speak to us in the first instance.